Wanglab-UTHSC/JUMP_shiny/document/English_Normalization.md

    Choose the appropriate normalization method based on your data:

-   `Internal Normalization`: If your data has an internal reference, such as TMT data, you can normalize the data based on an internal sample.
+   `Internal`: If your data has an internal reference, such as TMT data, you can normalize the data based on an internal sample.

-   `Linear Normalization`: If your data doesn’t have an internal sample, select linear normalization.
+   `Linear`: If your data doesn’t have an internal sample, select linear normalization.
 Linear normalization adjusts your dataset based on overall trends, bringing all samples to a common scale and correcting for systematic technical variations.

+   `Internal+Linear`: If your data has an internal reference, you can choose first internal normalization and then linear normalization for better results.

    ![Normalization Method](../www/images/normalization_method.png){width=30%}

 3. **Selecting Batch Group Information**

    To perform batch normalization, please specify the necessary batch and internal reference as provided in the sample information file.
 Please use the dropdown menu to choose the relevant batch identifier and select the column that contains the internal reference sample information as provided in the sample information file.

    Once you have selected the appropriate batch and internal reference column, click the `[Run Batch Normalization]` button to initiate the normalization process.